 When You Visit Astoria, Oregon

-When we visited Astoria, we stayed at The Bowline Hotel, right on the river.
+We stayed at The Bowline Hotel, right on the river, when we visited Astoria.
 Many of the activities on this list can be done within walking distance of the hotel.
-To reach Astoria, from out of the area, fly into Portland International Airport (PDX).
-It's less than a two-hour drive via I-5 N and US-30 W from the airport.
+To reach Astoria, fly into Portland International Airport (PDX).
+It’s less than a two-hour drive via I-5 N and US-30 W from the airport.
 Astoria is very close to additional attractions including the Oregon Coast and the Long Beach Peninsula of Washington (just across the bridge).

 When you visit the area, you’ll find that the weather can be cold and damp, surprisingly sunny, or foggy in the morning and sunny in the afternoon.
 So, bring layers, including a waterproof outer jacket.
 These 10 fun things to do in Astoria, Oregon, will be best enjoyed with outdoor clothing and a good pair of walking shoes.